Our faculty members can provide professional development to group of educators right in your school or district.

 To request more information about on-site professional development, please complete our online form.

 This intensive (10 days plus 16 hours online) professional development helps you to improve teacher expertise and student achievement in their school.
-Developed and offered by Irene Fountas and faculty, this training supports literacy coaches in all aspects of their role.
+Developed by Irene Fountas and faculty, this training supports literacy coaches in all aspects of their role.
 We will identify the critical attributes of a healthy, professional learning community for adult learners, and how to build it for your school in collaboration with administrators.

 Number of Days: 10 in-person days and 8, 2-hour webinarsParticipant Range: 25-50Per Person, Noncredit Fee: $2,950 (Graduate credit available with additional fees)Back to Top